streamnsight/oke-kubeflow-manifests/README.md

 To use OCI Object Storage as storage for Pipeline and Pipeline Artifacts:

 - Gather the `namespace` name of your tenancy, the `region` code (for example us-ashburn-1) from the tenancy details.
+  Note: this ONLY works with the home region at this point, because Minio Gateway does not support other regions for S3 compatible gateways.

 - Create a bucket at the root of the tenancy (or in the compartment defined as the root for the S3 Compatibility API, which defaults to the root of the tenancy)

 - Create a Customer Secret Key under your user (or a user created for this purpose), which will provide you with an Access Key and a Secret Access Key.
 Take note of these credentials.

+- Edit the kubeflow.env file with the details gathered.

-- Run the `setup_object_storage.sh` script to generate the minio.env and params.env files
+- Run the `setup_object_storage.sh` script to generate the minio.env, config and params.env files

 ### Deploy